 You can learn ghost hunting without spending a cent.
 It’ll take you more time than if you took classes with a professional (or a good, experienced group), but you can acquire a very solid foundation in paranormal research, on your own.

 Have patience when you contact groups.
-The good ones are overloaded with
+The good ones are overloaded with work, and under-staffed.

 (Each year, the media begin contacting me in July for Halloween-related interviews.
 So, don’t expect quick responses from any professional-level group, from September through mid-November.)

 Affiliate with no group until you’ve worked with them for at least a month.
 Well, except TAPS, maybe.
 (That is, the real TAPS and their family of investigators, not some group that’s illegally using the TAPS name.)